Diogo-V/chip-modeling-and-profiling/README.md

 # Chip Modeling and Profiling
-Example of profiling a chip to identify sizes of L1 and L2 caches
+Example of profiling a chip to identify sizes of L1 and L2 caches.
+Made during the Computer Organization class